-AI Historical Figures for Museums and Heritage
+AI Historical Figures for Interactive Museum Exhibits

 Voices of the past with a face and a presence

-What It Adds to the Museum Experience
+Add to the Visitor Experience

 Strong Visitor